aunguyen/ANChat/README.md

 # ANChat
 Chat app with firebase

-This is my demo for LittleLives technical test
 This Chat app has these features:
 - Register / Login
 - Can contain attachments (Photo, video)